Madhsudhanarao/DDMS/README.md

-About the Project:
+Project Overview
-The Digital Document Management System (DDMS) is a web application that helps users upload, sign, download, and share documents easily.
-It ensures secure access and helps manage documents digitally.
+The Digital Document Management System (DDMS) is a web-based application built using React.
+It provides users with an intuitive and secure platform to upload, sign, download, and share documents.
+The UI is designed to be modern, responsive, and user-friendly.

+Objective
+To develop a clean and accessible UI that enables seamless document management while ensuring security, ease of use, and efficiency.

 Features
-✅ Upload documents
-✅ Digitally sign documents
-✅ Download and share files
-✅ Secure login and authentication
+✅ User Authentication – Secure login/logout functionality
+✅ Document Upload – Drag-and-drop, file selection, real-time progress tracking ✅ Digital Signature – Draw, type, or upload a signature with customization options ✅ Download & Share – Download signed documents and share via email or cloud storage ✅ Responsive UI – Works across desktops and mobile devices